SolitworkAS/sw-k8s-public-infra/k3s/k3s-workers/README.md

 - Configures the nodes to join an existing K3s cluster
 - Installs K9s on all nodes for easier cluster management
 - Configures KUBECONFIG on all nodes
+- Allows flexible configuration of master and worker node counts

 ## Usage